Al-Mundhir IV ibn al-Mundhir

 Al-Mundhir IV ibn al-Mundhir (المنذر بن المنذر) was the king of the Lakhmid Arabs in 575–580.

 The son of al-Mundhir III ibn al-Nu'man, he succeeded to the throne after his brothers Amr and Qabus.
 His succession was unpopular with the inhabitants of the capital, al-Hirah, because of his violent nature and his paganism.
 A Persian governor, Suhrab, was appointed and ruled Hirah for a year, until Zayd ibn Hammad (father of the poet Adi ibn Zayd) persuaded the people to accept Mundhir as their king.

-The events of his reign are mostly obscure, except for the sack and razing of Hirah by the Ghassanids under al-Mundhir III ibn al-Harith.
+The events of his reign are mostly obscure, except for the sack and razing of Al-Hirah by the Ghassanids under al-Mundhir III ibn al-Harith.
 He was succeeded by his son al-Nu'man III ibn al-Mundhir, the last Lakhmid king of Hirah.

 Two of his wives are known by name: Salma bint al-Sa'igh, the mother of his heir al-Nu'man, a Jew captured during a raid on Fadak; and the Christian Mariya bint al-Harith ibn Julhum from the tribe of Taym al-Ribab, mother of a son named al-Aswad.
 Mundhir had twelve or thirteen sons, but only al-Nu'man and al-Aswad are known by name.